To enjoy one of the most popular and attractive festivities, do not forget to visit the Plaza de Toros in Cancún. ... More

 Plaza de Toros

 To enjoy one of the most popular and attractive festivities, do not forget to visit the Plaza de Toros in Cancún.
 Located in the center of town, it holds events every Wednesday at 3p.
 Watch the bullfighters in awe as they risk everything in the name of fame.
-Bullfighting also takes place in the Caribbean area and some other regions of the country.
-This is yet another form of entertainment in this famous tourist destination.
+This is yet another form of entertainment in a famous tourist destination.

 In a traditional spanish bullfight, the matador fights two bulls.
 However in Cancun they only had one bullfight and the picadore (man on a horse with a lance) basically killed the bull before the matador even had a chance to actually fight the bull.
 As stated in a previous post it is only tourists that go to the fight and there is no atmosphere in the arena.
 This was basically a big tourist trap and not worth it.
 If you have been to a bullfight in Spain expect to be very disappointed